-Staff is satisfied that the proposed Draft Plan of Subdivision and Zoning By-law Amendment, subject to the Draft Conditions of Draft Approval generally in accordance with Attachment 10, represent good planning.
+Staff is satisfied that the proposed Draft Plan of Subdivision and Zoning By-law Amendment, subject to the Draft Conditions of Draft Approval in Attachment10, represent good planning.
 The proposal has regard for matters of provincial interest in Section 2.0 of the Planning Act, and the proposed development conforms to provincial plans including the Growth Plan for the Greater Golden Horseshoe, and is consistent with the Provincial Policy Statement.
 Furthermore, the proposal conforms to the principles and policy direction of the Region of Peel Official Plan, the City of Brampton Official Plan and the Highway 427 Secondary Plan (Area 47).

-The report recommends that Council enact the Zoning By-law Amendment generally in accordance with Attachment 9.
+The report recommends that Council enact the Zoning By-law Amendment attached hereto as Attachment9.
 The Zoning By-law Amendment and Plan of Subdivision application is appropriate for the orderly development of the lands considering the following: